Elektryk-Andrzej/Image-Formatter-for-SCP-SL/README.md

 - Formatted image preview

 ## How to install
-1. Download the exe file from the latest release
+1. Download the exe file from the latest release.
-2. Run
+2. Run the app.
-3. Background pictrue should download
+3. App will launch with no background.
+If you have an internet connection, the background image should download.
-4. Restart
+4. Restart the app.
 5. Done!

 ## Is this a virus?
-No.
+__No.__
 This project is using PyInstaller - a way to package python to an executable file.
-It unfortunetley causes Windows and other low-level anti-virus softwares to mark it as a some sort of trojan.
+It unfortunetley causes Windows Defender and other antivirus software to mark it as a some sort of trojan.
-If you know python, just take a look at the code to know for yourself or run it on a VM.
+If you know Python, just take a look at the code to know for yourself or run it on a Virtual Machine.

-# Background image used
+### Background image used
 ![bg](https://github.com/Elektryk-Andrzej/Image-Formatter-for-SCP-SL/assets/100864896/5ddb16e6-9ffe-4744-8068-551057ad267d)